timoxley/adventure-map/Readme.md

 # Credit

-Map logo designed by Ruben Verhasselt from the [thenounproject.com](http://thenounproject.com)
+Map logo designed by Ruben Verhasselt from the [thenounproject.com](http://thenounproject.com).
+Big thanks to substack for the creation of [adventure](https://github.com/substack/adventure).

 # License